The 'Dry Drowning' Myth: What Parents Need to Know

 How To Prevent a Drowning Incident

-Here is what parents can do to make water activities safer.
+Here is what parents can do to make water activities safer:

-- Avoid swimming in pools or bodies of water without lifeguards
+- Avoid swimming in pools or bodies of water without lifeguards.

-- At the same time, don’t depend on lifeguards to supervise kids
+- At the same time, don’t depend on lifeguards to supervise kids.

-- Pay attention to rip tide and weather warnings on lakes and oceans and stay out of the water when conditions aren’t good for swimming
+- Pay attention to rip tide and weather warnings on lakes and oceans, and stay out of the water when conditions aren’t good for swimming.

-- Wear a life vest while boating
+- Wear a U.S. Coast Guard-approved life vest while boating and any time weak swimmers or non-swimmers are near the water.

-- Enroll kids in swimming lessons
+- Enroll kids in swimming lessons as early as 1 year old.

-- Learn basic cardiopulmonary resuscitation (CPR), which can be lifesaving when a drowning event does occur
+- Learn basic cardiopulmonary resuscitation (CPR), which can be lifesaving when a drowning event does occur.

 Related Links